 - Bake in the oven for 30 minutes or until the topping is golden and the apples are tender.
 Serve with cream or custard.

-Do you have a ‘sweet tooth’?
-Try these tasty sweet recipe cards here.
+For more easy recipes; Try these tasty recipe cards here.